Cognigy/Documentation/docs/insights/explorers/message.md

 The Message Explorer interface has a search field that allows you to look for specific messages.
 Your search will be filtered according to the settings you have configured.
-Once you have set your global and additional filter settings, you can enter keywords in the **![magnifying glass](../../_assets/icons/magnifying-glass.svg) Search** field at the top of the page to find messages that match your search criteria.
+Once you have set your global and local filters, you can enter keywords in the **![magnifying glass](../../_assets/icons/magnifying-glass.svg) Search** field at the top of the page to find messages that match your search criteria.
 You will then get a list of all messages that match your search.